BeatriceVaienti/dsml_project/README.md

 # Streamlit App
 We created a Streamlit app to visualize the predictions of the models.
 The app is thought to match people with the right level of French language proficiency.
 The user can input a sentence in French and the app will predict the CEFR level of the sentence.

-The app can be run with the following command:
+Normally in a tandem app you would choose yourself the level of the language proficiency you are looking for, but in this case we decided to predict it automatically, so that the matching is more accurate.

+We tested our idea with the PSI tandem group, to explore how this kind of app could be useful for university students and researchers.

 # Conclusion